IS THERE AN OBSTACLE TO CLEAR THINKING?

 Jose Antonio Cangco

 We like to pamper ourselves.
-We take vacations, go to salons, take up hobbies to unwind, and listen to soothing sounds and music to relax.
+We take vacations, go to salons, take up hobbies to relax, and listen to soothing sounds and music to relax.
 These are wonderful activities.

 After the Lenten season, we go back and face reality.
 Problems.
 Jarring nerves.
 Wits on end.
 Is there no end to it all, short of entering the monastery?
 Even the great Dr. Freud was purported to have said when he was confronted with a new problem: "Stop!
 Stop!
 This is something new to me.
 I am getting confused!"